dmx-systems/dmx-documentation/docs/user.rst

 Here is how to proceed:

 Create a topic type "Tree".
-Edit it and change its data type to "identity".
+Edit it and change its data type to "entity".

-.. note:: **The data type "identity"**
+.. note:: **The data type "entity"**

     #.
 Your tree is more complex than just a text field or a number: You want to add properties to it.
 You thus do not need a simple but a :ref:`composite data type<user-composites-and-composition-definitions>`.
     #.
-You choose "identity" (not "value") because upon a change of properties you still mean the same tree.
+You choose "entity" (not "value") because upon a change of properties you still mean the same tree.
 You want to add, remove, or change properties, the number of properties might grow over time.
-By choosing the data type "identity" you tell DMX that regardless of those changes you will mean the same thing.
+By choosing the data type "entity" you tell DMX that regardless of those changes you will mean the same thing.

 Create a topic type "Tree name".
 It can keep the default data type "text".